abhiverse01/the-coders-handbook/Becoming an Expert Coder/A. Foundations of Programming.md

 ## Control Structures (Loops, Conditionals)

-**Control Structures** manage the flow of your program.
+**Control Structures** Manage the flow of your program.
 They allow your code to make decisions, repeat actions, and perform tasks conditionally.

 ### Conditionals:
 Conditionals allow your code to take different paths based on certain conditions.